 Bill Murray, the man, the myth, the legend.

-If you’re looking to create a Hollywood cinematic edge with a quirky, comedic character in the cast that plays with the realms of normal society constraints with a heartwarming, sincere edge, look no further than Murray himself.
+If you’re looking to create a Hollywood cinematic character with edgy, quirky and comedic qualities in the cast that plays with the realms of normal society constraints with a heartwarming, sincere edge, look no further than Murray himself.

 Jim Jarmusch, Sofia Coppola, Wes Anderson have all reaped the benefit of that philosophy, casting Murray in a series of films that have now become synonymous with the actor’s legacy.
 The truth is, as Murray has grown older, he’d rather commit himself to a project which would result in him working with close friends rather than gambling on the unknown.